nimroddanielmaayan/next.js-demo-2/notes.md

 ### Server Side Validation

 - The recommended way to validate forms is on the server side

+- This way, we can validat that the data structure that is sent to the server is correct

 - In this project, we'll use Zod and the `useActionState` hook to validate forms on the server side